dogweather/forkful/content/en/kotlin/data-formats-and-serialization/working-with-json.md

   \ and generating JSON data.
 Programmers do this to easily exchange data between\u2026"
 lastmod: '2024-03-13T22:45:00.068438-06:00'
 model: gpt-4-0125-preview
-summary: "Working with JSON (JavaScript Object Notation) in Kotlin involves parsing\
-  \ and generating JSON data.
-Programmers do this to easily exchange data between\u2026"
+summary: Working with JSON (JavaScript Object Notation) in Kotlin involves parsing and generating JSON data.
 title: Working with JSON
 weight: 38
 ---